espressif/esp-faq/docs/en/software-framework/wifi.rst

 [LWIP] What is the retransmission interval of TCP？
 --------------------------------------------------------

-  When ESP32 serves as the transmitter, the first retransmission interval is normally 2 ～ 3 s by default.
-Then, the next interval is determined by Jacoboson's algorithm, which can be simply seen as a multiplication of 2.
+When ESP32 acts as the sender, the initial retransmission interval of the TCP protocol is usually set to 3 seconds.
+If the receiver does not send an ACK message, the next retransmission interval will be determined based on the Jacobson algorithm.
+The retransmission interval will be exponentially increased.
+Specially, it will be increased by 2, 4, 8, 16, 32 seconds gradually.
+This retransmission interval is not fixed and you can adjust it by changing some parameters such as timeout time and the size of sliding window.

 --------------